Skip to main content

 My Experience with Overheating with a Spinal Cord Injury

-First, I want to tell you about one of my experiences in dealing with this issue, so you understand how easily it can happen.
+First, I want to tell you about one of my experiences dealing with this issue so you understand how easily it can happen.
 A few years after my spinal cord injury in 1988, I started playing wheelchair rugby.
 At the time, I was still learning about and adapting to my spinal cord injury.
 I was excited and happy about being active again and getting to compete in sports since I played football before I was injured.
 I was drawn to the physicality of the sport with its crashing wheelchairs and physical contact.

 However, I was a hard-headed teenager still at just 19, and I hated drinking water because I knew I’d have to go catheterize at some point during the game.
 Soon after the game started, I became dehydrated, hot, and lightheaded.
 I wasn’t sweating.
-I kept playing hard, hoping that the bad feelings would pass, but they didn’t.
+I kept playing hard, hoping the bad feelings would pass, but they didn’t.

 Eventually, I passed out.
 The tournament ground to a halt so the emergency services could help me.
 Immediately, they got me out of my rugby chair, laid me down on my back, slightly elevated my legs, and put cool towels all over my head and chest.